Introduction to Qualitative Research Methods

 This course provides an overview of the use of qualitative research methods using a combination of practical workshops, group discussions and formal lectures.

-Delivered over five days in Oxford, this training course provides hands-on practical experience of different qualitative methods including in-depth interviewing, focus groups and ethnography, as well as developing skills in thematic analysis.
+Delivered over five days in Oxford, this one week long training course provides hands-on practical experience of different qualitative methods including in-depth interviewing, focus groups and ethnography, as well as developing skills in thematic analysis.
 It is particularly suited for people who are starting work on a project with a qualitative dimension, doctoral students at the beginning of their projects, and those who are thinking about using qualitative research methods for the first time.
 The course also provides a useful introduction or refresher for researchers, academics, or managers who are supervising students or those doing qualitative research projects.

 While this course is aimed at health professionals, researchers, academics and postgraduate students, the skills developed here apply to many settings - so everyone is welcome, regardless of their professional or research background.